 Poland, Uganda, Zimbabwe

-Political Ecologist using ethnographic methods,focusing on environment, notably ecology approaches to forestry, wildlife conservation and resource extraction
+Political Ecologist using ethnographic methods,focusing on environment, notably ecology approaches to forestry, wildlife conservation and resource extraction and governance

 Biodiversity Conservation, Political Ecology, India, South Asia

 Wildlife crime is big business — by some estimates it is the fourth largest source of illegal trade after drugs, counterfeit goods and human trafficking. ...

 The Sudanese government rejects ratification of CEDAW, the UN Convention on the Elimination of Discrimination against Women.
 They do this in the name of Islam.